 The warrants do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
 Specifically, holders of the common warrants may exercise their right to acquire the common stock and pay an exercise price of \$ per share, subject to certain adjustments, commencing immediately until expiration on the fifth anniversary of the date of issuance, after which period any unexercised common warrants will expire and have no further value.
-Moreover, following this offering, the market value of the warrants, if any, is uncertain and there can be no assurance that the market value offering price.
-The warrants will not be listed or quoted for trading on any market or exchange.
-There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and consequently, it may not ever be profitable for holders of the warrants to exercise the warrants.
+Moreover, following this offering, the market value of the warrants, if any, is uncertain and there can be no assurance that the market value of the requal or exceed the exercise price of the common stock will ever equal or exceed the exercise price of the warrants, and consequently, it may not ever be profitable for holders of the warrants.